How Much Vitamin C Should You Take For Your Bones?

 While most mammals and practically all animals synthesize their own Vitamin C, humans don’t.
 We can only get it from foods and supplements.

-In the Save Our Bones Program I explain the mechanism by which Vitamin C helps build bones and prevent fractures as follows:
+In the Osteoporosis Reversal Program I explain the mechanism by which Vitamin C helps build bones and prevent fractures as follows:

 “Without Vitamin C, collagen is insufficiently hydroxylated and therefore, it can’t be formed properly.
 Since osteoblasts manufacture collagen to bind the bone matrix cells together by forming hydroxyapatite, Vitamin C plays an important role in bone health.”

 In the Osteoporosis Reversal Program I recommend taking a minimum of 500 mg a day of Vitamin C, either ascorbic acid, sodium ascorbate, or the ascorbate bound to other minerals.
 I also encourage you to eat plenty of foods that contain it.
 They are all listed under the Foundation Foods, and include common staples such as oranges, tangerines, pineapple, cantaloupe, broccoli, cauliflower and many more.